seece/SpriteBatchRender/README.md

 where `%s` and `%d` will be replaced by frame name and rotation angle respectively.

+## Gotchas

+You should set the `Start Frame` property to 0 for the script to name frames properly.
+It's set to 1 by default.

 ## License
 MIT License, see `COPYING` for details.